DuffyScottC/Minecraft_Vanilla_Interdiction_Torch/README.txt

 		4. Open "Application Support"
 		5. Open "minecraft"

+2. Once, you have your "functions" folder open, create a new folder (within the functions folder) called "repel_torch".

+3. Drag the contents of the folder you downloaded (the folder this README is located) into the "repel_torch" folder you just created.

+4. Open Minecraft

-2. If you have commands/cheats enabled in your world, skip this step.
+5. If you have commands/cheats enabled in your world, skip this step.
 If not:
 	- Open your world
 	- Pause the game
 	- Press "Open to LAN"